tcartwright/EnterDeveloperPowerShell/README.md

 # EnterDeveloperPowerShell Description
-This function will enter the Visual Studio Developer Powershell mode, and will return the installation path of the version selected using the $DisplayNameMatch.
+This function will enter the Visual Studio Developer Powershell mode matching the version selected using the $DisplayNameMatch.
 Allows any powershell instance to enter "Visual Studio Developer Mode".

 ### NOTES
 Depends upon VSWHERE.exe.
 Requires that at the very least Visual Studio 2017 is installed or greater.
 Can be used to enter the developer powershell for lower versions as long as VSWHERE.EXE is found.
 [About vshere.exe](https://docs.microsoft.com/en-us/visualstudio/install/tools-for-managing-visual-studio-instances?using-vswhereexe)